kellyxj/advanced-graphics-project/README.md

 * Setting up optimization scenes
 * Results

-Our tutorial imploys widgets for user interaction as well so different parameters can be tested with our data
+Our tutorial employs widgets for user interaction as well so different parameters can be tested with our data

+## Dependencies:
+Use your preferred package manager (e.g. conda or pip) to install
+* numpy
+* pytorch
+* matplotlib
+* Mitsuba

+## Extending this project:
+This project can be easily extended.
+Try adding an alternative NeRF class to models.py or importing new scene XML files from the Mitsuba website to the "scenes" directory of this repository.